 This phenomenon, called blast overpressure, causes an instantaneous rise in atmospheric pressure that is too high for the human body to withstand.

-A blast injury can cause multiple life-threatening injuries and can affect multiple organs, including the brain.
+A blast injury can cause life-threatening injuries and can affect multiple organs, including the brain.
 The brain is particularly vulnerable to blast injuries because of its delicate composition.

 In the following section, we’ll discuss the various ways individuals may experience TBI after a blast injury.